sunyue93/ads-instititute.github.io/_posts/2018-01-24-proximal-point.md

     problems (Davis and Grimmer 2017),

--   Episode 2 (coming soon!): the prox-linear algorithm for minimizing compositions of convex functions and smooth maps (Drusvyatskiy and Lewis 2016; Drusvyatskiy and Paquette 2016; Burke and Ferris 1995; Nesterov 2007; Lewis and Wright 2015; Cartis, Gould, and Toint 2011),
+-   [Episode 2](../../30/prox-linear/): the prox-linear algorithm for minimizing compositions of convex functions and smooth maps (Drusvyatskiy and Lewis 2016; Drusvyatskiy and Paquette 2016; Burke and Ferris 1995; Nesterov 2007; Lewis and Wright 2015; Cartis, Gould, and Toint 2011),